AdobeDocs/experience-manager-desktop-app.en/help/using.md

 ## Advanced workflow: start from the AEM Assets web interface {#adv-workflow-start-from-aem-ui}

-You can initiate your workflow from the AEM Assets web interface.
-The desktop app not only supports all workflows but also integrates with the Assets UI to simplify your workflows.
+If necessary, initiate your workflow from the AEM Assets web interface.
+The desktop app integrates with the AEM to take over when requested using Desktop Actions.

 A special case of starting workflow from the web interface is asset discovery.
 The Omnisearch bar in Assets user interface offers a rich and advanced search experience.
 You may want to first locate a desired asset on the web and then initiate the workflow in the app, using [!UICONTROL Desktop Actions].
 Some sample cases include filtering search results using facets, locating a specific asset licensed from Adobe Stock, or a customization implemented by your organization that allows you better discovery from the web interface.